okfn/opendatasurvey/README.md

           }
         }

+   *Note*: It is recommended to *copy* the Config and Database spreadsheets via the UI in Google Drive, using the "Make a copy" action.
+This will ensure that your spreadsheets use the 'old' Google Drive URL format.

+   There is an [open ticket](https://github.com/okfn/opendatacensus/issues/429) to support the new URL format.

-3. Run the app
+4. Run the app

         node run.js

-4. Open <http://localhost:5000> in your browser
+5. Open <http://localhost:5000> in your browser

 ### Configuration